 In the 1900s, dozens of free-roaming equines were used as war horses in the Spanish–American War and World War I. That led to knocking off the horse population.
 In 1920, Bob Brislawn founded the Spanish Mustang Registry to preserve the original Mustangs.

 Since then, the Bureau of Land Management has been formed to manage livestock on public territories.
 The representatives were committed to getting rid of feral horses from their lands.

-By the 1950s, the population of Mustang Horses had been significantly decreased.
+By the 1950s, the population of Mustang Horses had significantly decreased.
 That’s because of abusive acts against equines.
 Regular hunting and poisoning led to the population cut back.
-To increase the feral horses’ protection, the Wild and Free-Roaming Horse and Burro Act of 1971 was established.
+To increase feral horses’ protection, the Wild Free-Roaming Horse and Burro Act of 1971 was established.
 The Act provides protection for Mustangs and other feral horses and burros.

 The North American Mustang Association and Registry (NAMAR) was organized in 1986.
 It’s the official Mustang Registry that developed the Mustang Horse breed’s standard.

 The Controversy about Mustang Population on Public Lands

 For decades, the management of wild Mustang horse populations on public lands has been contested.
 People have expressed various opinions about controlling their population.